 Figure 5.
 Schematic of TLR5 and variants analyzed.
+Variants shown are those with MAF > 1.0%.

 At present, we have genotyped eight TLR4 variants and ten TLR5 variants in over 5000 subjects from our Mayo case-control series.
 All eighteen occur in our series at frequencies consistent with those posted on the EVS, but only six have minor allele frequencies of 1% or more permitting reasonably well-powered analysis at this point.
 Table 6 shows the results obtained when these six variants were analyzed by univariate logistic regression using an additive model with series, age, sex, APOE 2 dosage, and APOE 4 dosage as covariates.
 The one variant in TLR4 (p.D299G) showed no association (OR=1.01, P=0.90), but 2 of the five variants in TLR5 (p.I644F and p.D846G) showed significant association with AD (P=0.013), and a third (p.F616L) showed suggestive association (P=0.084).
-Figure 4 shows a schematic of TLR5 and the location of these variants.
+Figure 5 shows a schematic of TLR5 and the locations of these six variants; the locations of two additional TLR5 missense variants (p.L487I and p.N592S) with MAF of 1.0% or more are also depicted.
+Both variants are discussed below.

 Table 6.
 Analysis of Protein Altering TLR4 and TLR5 Variants by Univariate Logistic Regression